 Free Core Yoga Lesson Plan Series (part 2 of 3)

-The Abiciously Delicious Core Yoga Lesson Plan was created using the Yoga Genie Lesson Planner.
+This Core Yoga Themed Lesson Plan was created using the Yoga Genie Lesson Planner.
 It’s FREE.
 Hope you like it.

 Lesson Plan Title

-Core Yoga Challenge: 12 Weeks To Sculpt A 6 Pack (2 of 3)
+Core Yoga Challenge 2: 12 Weeks To Sculpt A 6 Pack (No Crunches!)

 90 minute class